The Haunting of Gallagher Hotel- Chapter One

 I did it for all of you.

-“Eyes front!”
-Deputy said, his authoritative baritone struck Trudy in the gut.
+“Eyes front!” the deputy said, his authoritative baritone striking Trudy in the gut.
 She frowned and did what she was told: eyes forward, just like the man demanded.
 She watched her last stop approach in that ungrateful, dying town.
 After all the work I’ve done, this is how it ends.
 She swallowed the ball in her throat, bowed her head, and pressed on.

 With every step, she drew closer to the burnt building just beyond the angry mob.
 Charred and blackened, there it sat, blending with the night beyond the crowd’s orange flames.
 It moved her to tears to see her building reduced to rubble.
 The roof caved in, falling through the attic and second floor.
 The blasts left the double-paned windows bare, with nothing to see inside but burnt walls and a black staircase.
 A crooked beam leaned over the arched door frame where the door held onto the bottom hinges as the top had burned away.